adithyagaurav/Segformer3D/README.md

 ## SEGFORMER3D

-Welcome to the enhanced Segformer 3D : A Vision Transformer neural network for segmentation and depth estimation usinf attention mechanism.
+Welcome to the enhanced Segformer 3D : A Vision Transformer neural network for segmentation and depth estimation using attention mechanism.